 It’s important not to oversaturate the bread with the custard.
-Very lightly spreading the bread with softened butter before dipping it in the egg mixture will create a barrier that allows it to soak up just the right amount of the liquid.
+By very lightly spreading the bread with softened butter before dipping it in the egg mixture, you’ll create a barrier that allows it to soak up just the right amount of liquid.

-After frying, I drain the sandwiches on paper towels to soak up any residual butter.
-Then, just dust them with powdered sugar, slice, and serve with a small bowl of warmed jam, jelly, or preserves on the side.
+After frying, drain the sandwiches on paper towels to soak up any residual butter.
+Then, just dust them with powdered sugar, slice in half, and serve with a small bowl of warmed jam, jelly, or preserves on the side.

 As you eat the sandwich, you can either drizzle the jelly over the top, or dip it into the bowl with each bite.
 If that isn’t the ultimate sweet and savory bite, I don’t know what is!

 More Ways to Use Leftover Turkey or Ham

 - Ham and Cheese Puff Pastry Slab Pie

 Monte Cristo Sandwich Recipe